btrotta/advent-of-code-2023/Readme.md

 ## Day 6
 For part a, check all the possible times.
 For part b, this is slow.
-A more efficient solution is to note that the distance travelled is a quadratic function of the charging time, and use the quadratic formula to find the ranges where distance travelled is greater than the record.
+A more efficient solution is to note that the distance travelled is a quadratic function of the charging time, and use the quadratic formula to find the range where distance travelled is greater than the record.